surveysolutions/docs/content/getting-started/census-or-sample-mode-prior-to-5-21-.md

 expirydate = 2016-07-06T00:00:00Z
 +++

-Survey Solutions allows you to collect data in two modes
+Early versions of Survey Solutions allowed you to collect data in two modes

 -   Census mode
 -   and Sample mode

+These modes are now superceded by assignments, that allow implementing more flexible behavior.

 If you have a list of the households, enterprises or persons that your enumerators are going to interview, your best choice is the ***Sample